Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 • Exaltation: “A political and social agenda, embodied in guarantees to human rights that ensures a just and valued replacement of the old order.
 A potential sensitivity to the needs of society.”

-It can certainly be said that Robert Smith has a very large “platform” as the voice, face, and indisputable leader of a very successful rock band.
+It can indeed be said that Robert Smith has a very large “platform” as the voice, face, and indisputable leader of a very successful rock band.
 But what is more interesting to consider are the social and political themes implied here.
-One of the things that Lol Tolhurst talks about quite a bit in his book is the connection that The Cure had with its fans who tend to have a very strong emotional bond with the band and what they represent in the musical world.
+One of the things Lol Tolhurst talks about quite a bit in his book is the connection The Cure had with its fans, who tend to have a very strong emotional bond with the band and what it represents in the musical world.

-The influence of The Cure could be underestimated as just another successful British rock band, but the truth is that Robert Smith and The Cure mean a lot more than that to so many people who feel supported and part of something larger.
-In other words, the band seemed to represent a unique sensitivity to the darkness and lightness of the human experience.
-The band has always tried to be true to their principles and the needs of their fans even when experimenting with new approaches to making music and the somewhat revolving door of musicians who played alongside Robert.
+The influence of The Cure could be underestimated as just another successful British rock band, but the truth is that Robert Smith and The Cure mean a lot more to many people who feel supported and part of something larger.
+In other words, the band represents a unique sensitivity to the darkness and lightness of the human experience.
+The band has always tried to be true to their principles and to the needs of their fans, even as they experimented with new approaches to making music and with the somewhat revolving door of musicians who played alongside Robert.

 To go one step further, we can look to any planets in the same Gate as Chiron in the chart or planetary activations on the other end of the channel to get more insight into the forces and frequencies associated with the themes of wounding.
-The Personality Mercury of the Chiron Return chart is also in Gate 49.4 which fixes the expression of the resolution into the Exaltation mentioned above.
-Personality Mercury represents one’s communication and I would expect that the expression of his voice and singing over the years would have been a very important part of the healing process for him.
+The Personality Mercury of the Chiron Return chart is also in Gate 49.4, which fixes the expression of the resolution into the Exaltation mentioned above.
+Personality Mercury represents one’s communication, and I would expect that the expression of his voice and singing over the years would have been a very important part of his healing process.

 In Closing

 Whether you are a 6th Line Profile coming off the roof at the time of your Chiron Return or a 5/1 Profile like Robert Smith, Chiron, and its themes of wounding/healing, bridging the old and new, and transcendence can play a significant role in your life story.
-Within the context of the BodyGraph and Cycle Charts, Chiron can represent a process of individuation beyond the structures and constraints of the collective program and lead us to a more full expression of self and the gifts that we are here to share with others.
+Within the context of the BodyGraph and Cycle Charts, Chiron can represent a process of individuation beyond the structures and constraints of the collective program, leading us to a fuller expression of self and the gifts we are here to share with others.
 Ultimately, it may represent our process of healing and integration as we return to the source.

 Related Articles